lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 Later in this chapter, during the classification and illumination discussions, we will consider more complex ray functions.
 Although the colorful, shaded images produced by the new methods may contain more information, they may also be more difficult to interpret, and often easier to misinterpret, than the simple images of the previous examples.
 For that reason, it is beneficial to use multiple techniques to visualize your volumetric data.

 A volume is represented as a 3D image dataset where scalar values are defined at the points of the regular grid, yet in ray casting we often need to sample the volume at arbitrary locations.
 To do this we must define an interpolation function that can return a scalar value for any location between grid points.
 The simplest interpolation function, which is called zero-order, constant, or nearest neighbor interpolation, returns the value of the closest grid point.
-This function defines a grid of identical rectangular boxes of uniform value centered on grid points, as illustrated in 2D on the left side of **Figure7-7** .
+This function defines a grid of identical rectangular boxes of uniform value centered on grid points, as illustrated in 2D on the left side of **Figure 7-7**.
 In the image on the right we see an example of trilinear interpolation where the value at some location is defined by using linear interpolation based on distance along each of the three axes.
 In general, we refer to the region defined by eight neighboring grid points as a voxel.
 In the special case where a discrete algorithm is used in conjunction with nearest neighbor interpolation, we may instead refer to the constant-valued regions as voxels.

-To traverse the data along a ray, we could sample the volume at uniform intervals or we could traverse a discrete representation of the ray through the volume, examining each voxel encountered, as illustrated in **Figure7-8** .
+To traverse the data along a ray, we could sample the volume at uniform intervals or we could traverse a discrete representation of the ray through the volume, examining each voxel encountered, as illustrated in **Figure 7-8**.
 The selection of a method depends upon factors such as the interpolation technique, the ray function, and the desired trade-off between image accuracy and speed.

 The ray is typically represented in parametric form as